PCtzonoes/my-site/src/resume-pedro.md

 - Developed mobile apps remotely using Xamarin, created tools to increase the production of backend APIs
 - Worked in a small team of seven developers delivering back-to-back applications
-- Based in Entity Framework and with in-house architecture
+- Based on Entity Framework and with in-house architecture

 **Independent Work Game Developer**
 _January 2019 - April 2020_